• Skip to primary navigation

 • Chocolate chips.
 Choose your favorite variety of chocolate chips.
 I prefer semi-sweet or dark.

-How to make Gluten Free Chocolate Chip Cookies
+How to Make Gluten Free Chocolate Chip Cookies

 Like I said above, I adapted my famous Chocolate Chip Cookie Recipe to make it gluten-free.
 So this recipe is easy, and requires no chilling!
 As always we'll walk through the steps together, and don't forget to watch the video.